ze-ouyang/ze-ouyang.github.io/_pages/about.md

   - /about.html
 ---

 I'm Ze Ouyang and I'm currently a physics PhD student in University of Texas at Austin.
-I obtained my bachelor degree in physics from Huazhong University of Science and Technology.
+I obtained my bachelor degree in physics from Huazhong University of Science and Technology in 2022.

 My research interest mainly focuses in atomic, molecular, and optical physics experiment.
 On top of that, I'm also interested in astrophysics and condensed matter physics.